-This year the Department for Education have introduced a new headline indicator for Key Stage Four performance for all schools and academies: Progress 8.
-Progress 8, which was an optional measure in 2015, is calculated by determining each student’s performance across a range of eight different subjects (English, Mathematics, three EBacc subjects, please see below, and three other GCSE or high quality GCSE equivalent outcomes) and then compares this performance to the attainment of other students nationally who started secondary school with a similar Key Stage 2 results profile.
+Progress 8 is calculated by determining each student’s performance across a range of eight different subjects (English, Mathematics, three EBacc subjects, please see below, and three other GCSE or high quality GCSE equivalent outcomes) and then comparing this performance to the attainment of other students nationally who started secondary school with a similar Key Stage 2 results profile.
 A student will achieve a positive Progress 8 score if their performance is above that of other students nationally and a negative Progress 8 score if their performance is below that of other students nationally.
-Individual Progress 8 scores are aggregated to give a Progress 8 score for each school.
-The Progress 8 score of 0.41 demonstrates that all students at The Morley Academy, including our most disadvantaged students, have made outstanding progress, clearly exceeding the progress made by students with similar starting points.
-Without doubt, the results that the students have achieved will lay solid foundations for Post-16 programmes of study and facilitate their access into world class universities.
+Individual Progress 8 scores will be aggregated to give a Progress 8 score for each school.
+For example, if a school’s progress 8 score is +0.5 it means that students at that school have, on average, achieved half a grade higher in each of their subjects than other students of the same starting point nationally.

 The English Baccalaureate (EBacc)